-UNHCR works towards securing durable solutions outside Lebanon for persons of concern as local integration is not an option provided by the Government.
-UNHCR has determined that more than 10% of the registered refugee population in Lebanon will be in need of resettlement or humanitarian admission in 2020, vastly outnumbering the resettlement places likely to be available.
-UNHCR will therefore continue to advocate for states to increase the number of resettlement places available to refugees in Lebanon.
-Although in-person resettlement interviews were suspended for the majority of 2020 so far due to the COVID-19 pandemic, resettlement processing continued at a reduced frequency through remote interviewing modalities, which were designed and implemented for certain categories of non-complex cases.
+UNHCR works towards securing durable solutions outside Lebanon for refugees as local integration is not an option provided by the Government.
+More than 10% of the refugee population in Lebanon is in need of resettlement or humanitarian admission in 2020, vastly outnumbering the places available.
+UNHCR therefore continues to advocate for States to increase the number of resettlement places.
+Resettlement interviews in-person were suspended during the COVID-19 lockdown while processing continued at a reduced frequency through remote interviewing modalities, implemented for certain categories of non-complex cases.
 As a result, 3,140 Syrian refugees and 385 refugees of other nationalities were submitted for resettlement from Lebanon by Q2.

-While UNHCR is currently not organising voluntary repatriation of refugees to Syria, support is provided to refugees who wish to return, through the provision of information on the importance of having identity and civil status documents prior to return, and the availability of community centres and services in Syria.
+While UNHCR is currently not organising voluntary repatriation to Syria, refugees who take a decision to return are interviewed and provided with counselling on the importance of having identity and civil status documents prior to return, and the availability of community centres and services in Syria.
 In coordination with relevant actors, refugee children returning are also provided with school diplomas and vaccinations.
-UNHCR and our partners are also present at every staging and departure point across the country during GSO-facilitated group return movements.
-However, the latter official returns stopped after the border closure in March.
-Since 2017, UNHCR has conducted regular surveys to gauge refugees' intentions and perceptions in relation to return, in order to inform advocacy and other interventions aimed at creating enabling conditions for safe, dignified and sustainable return.
-On average, 86% of the Syrian refugees in Lebanon express a longing to repatriate to their home country.
+UNHCR staff are present at staging and departure point across the country during GSO-facilitated group return movements.
+These were suspended with the border closure in March.
+Since 2017, UNHCR has conducted regular surveys to gauge refugees' intentions and perceptions in relation to return, in order to inform advocacy and other interventions aimed at creating enabling conditions for safe, dignified and sustainable returns.
+On average, 86% of the Syrian refugees in Lebanon express an ultimate intention to repatriate to their home country.